-The nine kilometre NorthConnex twin tunnel motorway is expected to open in 2020.
-NorthConnex will provide a direct connection between the M1 Pacific Motorway at Wahroonga and the Hills M2 Motorway at West Pennant Hills.
+The nine kilometre NorthConnex twin tunnel motorway is now open.
+NorthConnex provides a direct connection between the M1 Pacific Motorway at Wahroonga and the Hills M2 Motorway at West Pennant Hills.

-The $3 billion project is being delivered by Transurban in partnership with the Australian and NSW Governments.
+The $3 billion project has been delivered by Transurban in partnership with the Australian and NSW Governments.

-Northconnex will deliver faster, safer, more reliable and more efficient journeys for road users.
-It will also return local roads to local communities, improve air quality along Pennant Hills Road and reduce congestion and noise.
+Northconnex delivers faster, safer, more reliable and more efficient journeys for road users.
+It also returns local roads to local communities, improves air quality along Pennant Hills Road and reduces congestion and noise.

 Changes to using Pennant Hills Road

-Cameras in the gantries will record the height and length of trucks and buses.
+Cameras in the gantries record the height and length of trucks and buses.